syncfusion-content/blazor-docs/blazor/datagrid/excel-like-filter.md

 ## Show customized text in checkbox list data

-The Syncfusion Angular Grid component provides you with the flexibility to customize the text displayed in the Excel/Checkbox filtering options.
+The Syncfusion Blazor Grid component provides you with the flexibility to customize the text displayed in the Excel/Checkbox filtering options.
 This allows you to modify the default text and provide more meaningful and contextual labels for the filtering.

 To customize the text in the Excel/Checkbox filter, you can define a `FilterItemTemplate`  and bind it to the desired column.
 The `FilterItemTemplate`  property allows you to create custom templates for filter items.
 You can use any logic and HTML elements within this template to display the desired text or content.

 In the example below, you can see how you can customize the text displayed in the filter checkbox list for the **Delivered** column.
 This is achieved by defining a `FilterItemTemplate`  within the element for that specific column.
-Inside the template, you can use Angular's template syntax to conditionally display **Delivered** if the data value is true and **Not delivered** if the value is false.
+Inside the template, you can use FilterItemTemplateContext to conditionally display **Delivered** if the data value is true and **Not delivered** if the value is false.

 {% tabs %}
 {% highlight razor tabtitle="Index.razor" %}